-- Explain/Elaborate on the meaning of recruitment. - Outline/Discuss/Explain the recruitment procedure. - Explain the meaning of a job analysis - Distinguish/Explain the differences between job description and job specification as components of a job analysis - Identify job description and job specification from given statements/scenarios - Discuss/Explain the impact of internal and external recruitment.
-(Recruitment methods/types) - Identify methods/types of recruitment from given scenarios/state - Give examples of sources of internal and external recruitment.
+- Explain/Elaborate on the meaning of recruitment. - Outline/Discuss/Explain the recruitment procedure. - Explain the meaning of job analysis. - Differentiate/Distinguish between job description and job specification as components of a job analysis. - Identify job description and job specification from given statements/scenarios. - Identify methods of recruitment (internal/external recruitment) from given scenarios/statements. - Explain/Discuss/Analyse the impact (positives/advantages and/or negatives/disadvantages) of the above stated methods of recruitment. - Identify/Give examples of sources of internal/external recruitment from given scenarios/statements.